sulthonsyariff/pcs-technical-test/README.md

 # PCS Technical Test

 This project is a technical test for PCS company.
-It is built using Vue 3, Vite, and Tailwind CSS.
+It is built using Vue 3, Vite, Tailwind CSS, and Pinia for state management.

 ## Features

 - Responsive design
 - Uses Vue 3 and Vite
 - Uses Tailwind CSS for styling
-- Has a navigation menu
 - Has a notification page
+- Has a feature for check in and check out

 ## How to run